next-cpan/next-indexes/README.md

 This repo `next-indexes` host some index files which can be consumed to download and install most Perl modules.

-`cplay` is the recommended CPAN client using these indexes and GitHub repositories.
+`cnext` is the recommended CPAN client using these indexes and GitHub repositories.
-You can read more about cplay client on the [cplay website](https://next-cpan.github.io/cplay/).
+You can read more about cnext client on the [cnext website](https://next-cpan.github.io/cnext/).

 # List of index files